olyura/CKEditor4-sticky-toolbar/README.md

 ```sh
 config.stikyOffsetTop = 60;
 ```
 Where 60 is your fixed header height in pixels.
-This configuration is '0' by default.
+This creates an offset from the top of your screen for CKEditor's toolbar.
+This config is '0' by default.